U.S. tsunami warning system

 NOAA also provides education and preparedness services to international partners in the Pacific and the Caribbean through the International Information Centeroffsite link and the Caribbean Tsunami Warning Program, respectively.

 NOAA’s efforts to build a comprehensive tsunami warning system have resulted in a nation better equipped to detect and respond to tsunamis.
 Through its research efforts, NOAA continues to make advances in tsunami detection, observing, forecasting, and warning to improve the timeliness, accuracy, and accessibility of alerts.

 NOAA is a global leader in the development of tsunami detection technologies and modeling tools.
 While significant efforts were underway to detect and model tsunamis prior to the 2004 Indian Ocean tsunami, the event spurred the development of a national tsunami research to operations plan.

 The U.S. tsunami warning system has come a long way in recent years.
-Continued investments to advance the technology and strengthen partnerships have resulted in a robust and effective system, but more remains to be done to ensure the delivery of the best warnings possible.
+Continued investments to advance the technology and strengthen partnerships have resulted in a robust and effective system, but more remains to be done to ensure the delivery of the best messages possible.
 NOAA is constantly developing new and improved technologies and tools to better safeguard coastal communities.
 Current research efforts are addressing the science-based needs of the tsunami warning centers and aim to identify, develop, and rapidly transition technologies and modeling tools into tsunami warning center operations.

 Other examples include exploring the use of undersea fiber-optic cables and GPS-based tsunami monitoring to augment the DART network and looking at how to better detect, observe, and forecast tsunamis caused by landslides and weather-related events.
-In addition, NOAA depends on social science research to refine the content of its alerts and preparedness messages to encourage appropriate public response and improve the effectiveness of the warning system.
+In addition, NOAA depends on social science research to refine the content of its messages and outreach to encourage appropriate public response and improve the effectiveness of the warning system.